 What do you need to know about COVID-19?
 (Updated 9/24/20)

 - COVID-19 is a respiratory illness that can spread from person to person.
 Risk of infection is higher for people who are close contacts of someone known to have COVID-19, or those who live in or who have recently been in an area with ongoing spread of COVID-19.
 Symptoms include fever, cough, and shortness of breath.
 Estimated incubation period is 2 to 14 days.

 - The World Health Organization (WHO) has officially declared the disease to be a pandemic.
-As of August 3, there are 18,093,891 cases globally (across 188 countries/regions).
-The U.S. is ranked #1 for having the most confirmed cases, with 4,667,957 cases (154,860 deaths) across all states and territories.
-For a closer look at U.S. cases, view this map.
+As of September 24, there have been 31,937,244 cases globally (across 188 countries/regions).
+The U.S. is ranked #1 for having the most confirmed cases, with 6,954,456 cases (202.404 deaths) across all states and territories.
+For a closer look at the U.S., view this map.
 For a short timeline on how the virus has spread globally, read this blog.

 - Currently there is no vaccine or antiviral treatment for COVID-19.
 Health experts estimate the soonest a vaccine will be publicly available is in 12 to 18 months, or by mid-late 2021.
 See this vaccine tracker for the latest updates.

 - There are basic steps people can take to prevent the spread of respiratory illnesses, including COVID-19:

 - Avoid close contact with people who are sick.
 Stay home when you are sick.

 - Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Wash your hands with soap and water for at least 20 seconds, or us an alcohol-based sanitizer (with at least 60% alcohol) if soap and water are not available.

 - Cover your cough/sneeze with a tissue and throw the tissue into the trash.